Table of content

 Mobile commerce is expected to record 54% of eCommerce transactions in 2021.
 That said, just because your jewelry store might be accessible on mobile devices doesn't mean it's yet ready for mobile commerce.

 To stay competitive, embrace SMS and eCommerce channel messaging.
-That is because 90% of text messages are opened and read in just three minutes of being sent (Shopify).
+That is because within three minutes of sending, 90% of texts are opened and read (Shopify).

 Also, work to make your retail jewelry retailing site mobile-responsive.
 This will create a better customer experience by ensuring the proper placement of all the elements on your online store as it appears on a desktop.